TeamCOMPAS/COMPAS/online-docs/pages/Getting started/dev-git-workflow.rst

 *Note:* This section is very technical.
 Take a look at the section below on `Terminology, <#terminology>`__ if you get stuck!

+*TIP:* you can add local files to the .git/info/exclude instead of the .gitignore that is part of COMPAS dev to ignore files on your local clone

 Join as a collaborator